TSP are a well-known Japanese table tennis equipment manufacturer.

 Q. Can you give us an insight into how you develop new TSP products?

-A. Altogether we have approximately 15 employees working
+A. Altogether we have approximately 15 employees working in development departments.

 The former world class player, Koji Matsushita, who became the new President of TSP a couple of years ago, is also the head of the development team worldwide.